arnaldomariano/Facial_Emotion_Detection/README.md

 # Facial_Emotion_Detection

-Certainly!
-Here's a more concise README in English, formatted as a paragraph:

 Dataset Description
 This repository contains three datasets for machine learning or computer vision tasks, where images are classified into four distinct classes.
 The datasets are structured as follows: